For the 2025 school year, there are 5 community colleges serving 27,538 students in Jefferson County County, Kentucky.

-The top ranked community colleges in Jefferson County, KY include ATA College and MedQuest College.
+The top ranked community college in Jefferson County, KY is MedQuest College.

 College